telephil9/vdir/README.md

 - New dir : present an entry to create a new directory
 - New file: present an entry to create a new empty file

+Middle-clicking on a file or folder will present a file operations menu.
-Right-clicking on the path, plumbs the path name Right-clicking on folders, opens them.
+Right-clicking on the path (in the toolbar), plumbs the path name
+Right-clicking on folders, opens them.
 Right-clicking on files send them to the plumber.

 Keyboard shortcuts are:
 - Page up / Page down to scroll